 30. Attend a luau at sea

 One of the most interesting luau options is attending a luau at sea.
 This is the same company that offers one of my favorite Molokini snorkeling tours.

 31. Leilani Farm Sanctuary

-If you love animals like I do, you’ll want to check out the Leilani Farm Sanctuary.
+If you love animals as I do, you’ll want to check out the Leilani Farm Sanctuary.
 The Sanctuary is an island paradise where farm animals rescued from slaughter.
 The sanctuary offers 1-hour tours twice a week.
 Reservations are required.